Shahbaz890/Sales-analysis-project/README.md

    - customer segmentation analysis
 ## Key Insights
 - Identified 3 top performing proudct categories
-- Found 78% of sales come from top 20% products
+- Found 78% of sales come from top 20% products of top 3 categories
 - recommended focus on  for max Roi

 ## How to Run this project